 Cambodia is yet another country that we really liked.
 It was relaxed, easy to get around, cheap, and the people were warm and friendly.
 I would happily recommend it to anyone.

-It is one of the cheapest countries we have been to.
+Cambodia is one of the cheapest countries we have been to.
 We could easily get a meal with alcoholic drinks for under $20AUD ($15USD) but mostly it was closer to $10AUD.
 We saw beer as low as $0.50AUD, and accommodation in hostels advertised on sogns out the front for as low as $3AUD per night.

-Wifi was patchy.
+Wifi in Cambodia was patchy.
 We found some places were good, with fast internet, others not so good.
 Most of the places we ate in Phnom Penh offered free wifi, but not in Siem Reap – unless we picked the only places that didn’t!

-We did consider catching a bus from Phnom Penh to Siem Reap, but decided to check out the price of flights too.
+We did consider catching a bus from Phnom Penh to Siem Reap, but decided to check out the price of flights in Cambodia too.
 There was a flight for only $24USD ($32AUD) including our checked baggage, so we went with that instead.
 We booked only a couple of days befre the flight, so not sure if we got some super last minute deal, but when it is this cheap there was no reason to spend hours on a bus.

-Getting around in the cities was cheap and easy by tuk tuk.
+Getting around in the cities of Cambodia was cheap and easy by tuk tuk.
 Remember to bargain, but not too hard. what ends up being a dollar for us means a lot more to the locals.